-- Sit with legs straight in front of you. - Bend right leg and cross it over so you can grab around the outside of right thigh.

-- Hold for 10 seconds then push slightly farther until you feel slightly more tension.

-- Hold this position for 10 seconds.

-- Return to starting position and switch legs.

-- Repeat sequence on opposite leg.

-- Repeat sequence 2 or 3 times.
+- Sit with legs straight in front of you. - Bend right leg and cross it over so you can grab around the outside of right thigh. - Slowly pull bent right leg toward chest until you feel mild tension. - Hold for 10 seconds then push slightly farther until you feel slightly more tension. - Hold this position for 10 seconds. - Return to starting position and switch legs. - Repeat sequence on opposite leg. - Repeat sequence 2 or 3 times.

-9. Calf Stretch Calves
+9. Calf Stretch

+Calves